xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 ```
 virtual void func() = 0;
 ```
-We cannot create objects of abstract classes.
-But we can **pointers to** and **references of** abstract classes, also an abstract class can have constructors.
-Note a pure virtual function can be actually be called as a static member.
-But no instance of the abstract class is allowed.
+We cannot instantiate abstract class.
+But we can **pointers to** and **references of** abstract classes, also an abstract class can have **constructors**.

 If we do not override the pure virtual function in derived class, then derived class also becomes abstract class.
-Also no instance allowed.

-When all functions are pure virtual, an abstract class is similar to the "interface" in Java.
+When all functions are pure virtual, an abstract class becomes an "interface" in Java.

-* = 0 means that a function is pure virtual and you cannot instantiate an object from this class.
-You need to derive from it and implement this method.
+* `= 0` means that a function is pure virtual and you cannot instantiate an object from this class.
+You need to derive from it and implement this method
-* = delete means that the compiler will not generate those constructors for you.
-AFAIK this is only allowed on copy constructor and assignment operator.
+* `= delete` means the compiler will not generate those constructors for you (so we can hide copy constructor and assignment operator)

 Friend Class & Functions
 ---